nowucca/serverless-multirepo/README.md

 # serverless-multirepo

-test repository for deploying serverless projects where repo has more than one deployable unit
+Test repository for deploying serverless projects where repo has more than one deployable unit